Steffeeeen1234/Homepage-Calendar-Reservation-Connector/README.md

 The goal would be that google or the other side crawl the doctors site and get the appointment URL (see above) automatically and inserts it to the business site on google.

-Q: Are there examples on github for doctors’ websites?
+Q: Are there examples on github for doctors’ websites?<br>
 Q: Why do so many doctors have no website?<br>
 Q: Why do so many doctors have no possibility to book a meeting online?<br>
 Q: Why are they not using online meetings?<br>

-Q: how to connect to Google, Outlook, etc. calendars via the internet?
+Q: How to connect to Google, Outlook, etc. calendars via the internet?<br>
-A: in this it is described how to make timeslotes available for others: https://it.stonybrook.edu/help/kb/creating-bookable-appointment-slots-in-google-calendar
+A: In this it is described how to make timeslotes available for others: https://it.stonybrook.edu/help/kb/creating-bookable-appointment-slots-in-google-calendar

 ## User groups
 ### Hosts
-Hosts are the once who will invite you (e.g. a doctor or a craftsman)
+Hosts are the once who will invite you (e.g. a doctor or a craftsman).<br>
+Hosts have usually not so much experience with their online appearence, because they think it is not so important for them.<br>

 ### Clients
-Clients are the normal users who reached the hosts webpage and who wants to reserve an appointment.
+Clients are the normal users who reached the hosts webpage and who wants to reserve an appointment.<br>
+The clients are usally very into user experience.
+Easy to use websites, apps, etc. is very important to them.<br>
+If they want to contact someone it needs to be NOW.
+Now can be at any time<br>

 ## Story Map

+The story map shows the happy path of the szenario.

 ### Get an appointment for a doctor you don't know
 1. User has a problem
 1. User opens search engine (e.g. google)
 1. User enters "need general doctors in berlin"
 1. User chooses the one with the best recommendation
-1. User get directed to the webside of the doctor/ or calls the doctor
+1. User gets directed to the webside of the doctor/ or calls the doctor
+1. Call: User reaches the doctors office and gets an appointment
+1. Website: User enteres what he wants
+2. User gets suggested dates and times
+3. User chooses one
+4. User gets booking confirmation

 ### Get an appointment for a doctor you know
 1. find the doctors phone number over search engine